-I tackled the challenge of exporting and translating a vast archive of content, making it available not only in the original Russian on BeingInAmerica.com but now also in English for a global audience.
-This project was driven by my frustration with social media’s fleeting nature and the limitations in searching tagged posts.
+I tackled the challenge of exporting and translating a vast archive of content, making it available not only in the original Russian on BeingInAmerica.com but also in English for a global audience.
+This project was driven by my frustration with social media’s fleeting nature and the limitations of searching tagged posts.

 Curious about how I managed to automate the complex process of syncing thousands of posts across languages and platforms?
 I’ll be sharing the behind-the-scenes story of the tools and technologies that made this possible.